naurina-haque/Numerical-Methods-Console-App/README.md

 ```
 Explanation:

--`n` → total number of data points
+- `n` → total number of data points
--`xᵢ yᵢ` → coordinates of each data point, for i = 0 to n-1
+- `xᵢ yᵢ` → coordinates of each data point, for i = 0 to n-1

 **Example:**
 ```